robin-raymond/zax.io/custom-allocators.md

 ### Replacing the context allocator

 The context variable which is passed into all function with the reserve triple underscore named variable `___` holds a pointer to an instance of the allocator type.
+The standard allocator (`___.allocator`), sequential allocator (`___.sequential.allocator`), and parallel allocator (`___.parallel.allocator`) can all be replaced with new allocators.
+The standard allocator (`___.allocator`) usually is set to the sequential allocator (`___.sequential.allocator`).
+However, when the parallel allocator operator (`@@`) is used, the standard allocator is replaced with the parallel allocator temporarily.

-This context pointer can be changed to point to a custom allocator thus every allocation that is performed against the default allocator will obtain the allocator to use from the context `___` type and use those allocator functions to allocate or deallocate memory as needed.
+This context pointer can be changed to point to a custom allocator thus every allocation that is performed against the default allocators will obtain the allocator to use from the context `___` type and use those allocator functions to allocate or deallocate memory as needed.

 ````zax
 :: import Module.System.Allocators